 - Bats Left, Throws Right

 - Height 6' 1", Weight 190 lb.

-Nineteen year old Russ Snyder signed as an amateur free agent with the New York Yankees before the 1953 Season.
-A left hand hitter who attended the University of Nebraska, he began pro ball in the Yankees organization in 1953 hitting an astounding .432 for the McAlester Rockets of the Sooner State League with 240 base hits in 556 at-bats.
+Nineteen-year-old Russ Snyder signed as an amateur free agent with the New York Yankees before the 1953 season.
+A left-handed hitter who attended the University of Nebraska, he began pro ball in the New York Yankees organization in 1953 hitting an astounding .432 for the McAlester Rockets of the Sooner State League with 240 base hits in 556 at-bats.
 One would think that this opening performance would get Russ a quick look at the "Show" but it took six more years in the bushes before he got inside a major league park.

-He closed out his twelve year major league career with a lifetime .271 average in 1,365 games, after wearing the uniforms of the White Sox, Indians and Brewers in his last three seasons.
-Russ had spent seven seasons (1953-59) in the minors where he hit for a .316 average in 761 games.
+He closed out his twelve-year major league career with a lifetime .271 average in 1,365 games, after wearing the uniforms of the Chicago White Sox, Cleveland Indians and Milwaukee Brewers in his last three seasons.
+Russ had spent seven seasons (1953-1959) in the minors where he hit for a .316 average in 761 games.
 Snyder had played an uninterrupted 18 consecutive years of professional baseball, a feat in itself.
 He started at age 19 in 1953 and finished at age 36 in 1970.